jaketae/ensemble-transformers/README.md

         [ 0.2437, -0.0338]], grad_fn=<MeanBackward1>)
 ```

 By default, the ensemble returns the mean logits, that is, logits from each model is averaged to produce a final pooled output.
+If the models are spread across different devices, the result is collected in `main_device`, which defaults to the CPU.

-If you want to obtain the output from each model, you can set `return_all_outputs=True` in the forward call.
+If you want to obtain the output from each model instead of averaged logits, you can set `return_all_outputs=True` in the forward call.

 ```python
 >>> ensemble(batch, return_all_outputs=True)